Strilanc/Strilanc.github.io/_posts/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 However, because those NOT gates have many controls, individually breaking them down into Toffoli gates would create a quadratic number of gates overall.
 Instead, we will re-arrange the NOT gates so that we can simplify the circuit.

-Because both phase shift gates and controls don't affect whether or not a wire is ON, we can move controlled-NOT gates over phase shift gates as long as the phase shift applies to one of the control wires (as opposed to the target wire).
+Because neither phase shift gates nor controls affect whether a wire is ON, we can move controlled-NOT gates over phase shift gates as long as the phase shift applies to one of the control wires (as opposed to the target wire).
 We can also move controlled-NOTs over other controlled-NOTs under the same conditions, as long as the other controlled-NOT cancels its effects by happening twice.

 This freedom of movement is all we need to re-arrange our controlled-NOTs into an increment gate and a decrement gate: